kojodoc/kojodoc.github.io/tutorials/generative-art-grid-intro.md

 ---

-To better understand how the picture rotation works, play with the following code:
+To better understand how mouse driven picture rotation works, play with the following code:

 ---